Devices for Macular Degeneration

 What does an IMT do?

-The macular damage from AMD is not repaired by this surgery; it merely helps the healthy cells compensate for the damage that’s been done.
+The macular damage from AMD is not repaired by this surgery.
+It merely helps the healthy cells compensate for the damage that has been done.
 So if you typically see black spots where people’s faces are with your AMD, the IMT might allow you to see more of the person’s face, and only a part of the face will be blacked out.

-There are strict guidelines to determine if you’re a candidate for IMT.
-These include1:
+There are strict guidelines to determine if you are a candidate for IMT.
+These include:1

 - You have irreversible, end-stage AMD in both eyes, either dry or wet AMD